The majority ethnicity in Lithuania is Lithuanians, who make up 85,08% of the population and are the country's original inhabitants.

 Still however after the World War 1 Russians made up only 2,3% of Lithuania’s people.
-Their share increased fourfold under the Soviet occupation, when a state-sponsored campaign resettled many people from other Soviet republics to the newly built micro-districts surrounding major Lithuanian cities.
+Their share increased fourfold under the Soviet occupation when a state-sponsored campaign resettled many people from other Soviet republics to the newly built micro-districts surrounding major Lithuanian cities.
 Every new factory had many Russian workers and (especially) executives.

-This colonization was more conservative in Lithuania than in Latvia and Estonia (where over a quarter of population are now ethnic Russians and the main cities became Russian-majority by the 1980s).
+This colonization was more conservative in Lithuania than in Latvia and Estonia (where over a quarter of the population is now ethnic Russians and the main cities became Russian-majority by the 1980s).
 After 1990 independence the Lithuanian government (unlike those of Latvia and Estonia) offered citizenship to every person who lived in Lithuania by the time of the dissolution of USSR – regardless of ethnicity, languages spoken or family history.

-Together with the ethnic Russians the Soviet government settled many people from other parts of the Soviet Union in cities like Vilnius and Klaipėda.
+Together with the ethnic Russians, the Soviet government settled many people from other parts of the Soviet Union in cities like Vilnius and Klaipėda.
 These are Belarussians, Ukrainians, Armenians, Azeri, Moldovans, people from the Central Asia.

-The above traits are more pronounced in some ethnicities (Ukrainians, Belarussians, interethnic russophone families) and are less pronounced in some others (Georgians for instance).
+The above traits are more pronounced in some ethnicities (Ukrainians, Belarussians, interethnic Russophone families) and are less pronounced in some others (Georgians for instance).
 55% of the Belarusian community speak Russian natively (only 35% speaks Belarusian).
 The same is true for 66% Jews, 56% Ukrainians, 47% Tatars, 38% Estonians, 36% Armenians, 36% Georgians, 31% Moldovans and 27% Azeris.